pmeerw's blog

 .svg

-Some code (test.cpp
+Some code (test.cpp) using

 the it++ library for C++ which illustrates the decoding example given in the tutotial: